 In one study, it was observed that the older a woman is, the better the health and development of her child up to 5 years of age.
 The outcomes that were studied were unintentional injuries, immunisation rates, language development and social development.
 Children of older parents have described that they receive more devotion, patience and attention from their parents, as well as benefit from their parents’ emotional and financial stability.

-2. Adopt a healthy lifestyle by exercising and eating right and aim to achieve a normal weight prior to pregnancy.
+Adopt a healthy lifestyle by exercising and eating right and aim to achieve normal weight prior to pregnancy.

-5. Once you realise you are pregnant, you should book a visit with the obstetrician so that a scan to confirm the location of the pregnancy can be done.
+Once you realise you are pregnant, you should book a visit with an obstetrician so that a scan to confirm the location of the pregnancy can be done.